cenodude/CrossWatch/README.md

 It offers a web-based control panel with a modular design for easily adding new providers in the feature.
 Use its clean UI to link accounts, create sync pairs, run them manually or on a schedule, and monitor stats and history.

+**Goal**
+CrossWatch aims to become a one-for-all synchronization system for locally hosted environments.
+Its modular architecture allows new providers to be added easily.
+This approach keeps the system maintainable, testable, and easy to extend as new platforms emerge.

+> :warning:  Before using this software ALWAYS make backups
+---

 ## 🚀 Features
 - Create sync pairs with advanced if/else scheduling support
 - Sync watchlists (one-way or two-way)